Central Range sub-alpine grasslands: Flora

-Alpine communities occur above 4000 metres, and are composed of compact herbs, including species of Ranuculus, Potentilla, Gentiana, and Epilobium, grasses including species of Poa and Deschampsia, ferns, mosses, and lichens. rosette and cushion herbs, low ferns, mosses, and lichens become more abundant at increasing altitudes, and replace grasses above 4,300 metres elevation.
-Permanent ice and snow and bare rock are found at the highest elevations.
+Alpine communities occur above 4000 metres and are composed of compact herbs, including species of Ranunculus, Potentilla, Gentiana, and Epilobium; grasses, including species of Poa and Deschampsia; ferns, mosses; and lichens.
+Rosette plants and cushion herbs, low ferns, mosses, and lichens become more abundant at increasing elevations and replace grasses above 4,300 metres elevation.
+Permanent ice, snow, and bare rock are found at the highest elevations.